MPI-SWS/pgcd/README.md

 The artifact covers the verification results presented in the paper.
 The physical realisation (robots) is outside the scope of the artifact.
 We provided a video in the supplementary material along the paper to show the experiments.
+(Video available at the link: [https://www.dropbox.com/s/onrfmd9w691454g/oopsla2020.mp4](https://www.dropbox.com/s/onrfmd9w691454g/oopsla2020.mp4))
-Obvioulsy, the exact verification times depend on the machine on which the tests are performed.
+Obviously, the exact verification times depend on the machine on which the tests are performed.

 ## Getting Started Guide